noSpamProxy/Reports/Get-NspLicenseReport_(Database)/Readme.md

 Sets the type of generated report.
 Possible values are: user-based, domain-based, both

+### SetLoginPassword
+Starts an interactive mode to save an entered password into an machine encrypted file.
+Be aware that the input is displayed.

 ### SmtpHost
 Specifies the SMTP host which should be used to send the report E-Mail.
 It is possible to use a FQDN or IP address.